-Ligita, our plant based cook at MoaAlm loves lots of things!
-This recipe for potato patties, stuffed with mushrooms and Chimichurri sauce is so versatile and very popular with us all at WearActive after a day in the Alps..
+Ligita, our plant based cook at MoaAlm in the Austrian Alps loves lots of things!
+This recipe for potato patties, stuffed with mushrooms and Chimichurri sauce is so versatile and very popular with us all at WearActive after a day playing in the fresh snow ..

 "Being Eastern European I am absolutely in love with potatoes, and who wouldn’t be?
 I feel like our ancestors and many cultures were very creative with the few vegetables they had, especially in the Northern European regions where people used to have such a limited amount of fresh vegetables.